Skip to main content

 • You have a lengthy criminal history or prior failures to appear in court.

-Second or Subsequent DUI Offenses: More Complicated
+Bond for Second or Subsequent DUI Offenses

 If this isn’t your first DUI, the situation gets more serious.
 Second or third offenses, especially if they occur close together in time, dramatically increase the chances of being held without bond.
 If other factors like prior probation violations or related felony charges are introduced, it becomes far more likely you will remain in jail until a judge decides otherwise.